thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-telemetry-fetch-strategy-last.png)

-The fetched time series entry will be placed in outgoing message's metadata as a simple key-value entry.
+The fetched time series entry will be placed in the outgoing message metadata as a simple key-value entry.
 Example:
 ```json
 {
   "frequency": "67.88"